 The vortex grew to be as large as the giant storm known as Oval BA on Jupiter.
 But Oval BA and Jupiter’s more famous storm – the Great Red Spot – are not thunder-and-lightning storms.
 Jupiter’s storms also have a quiet center, unlike the violence at the center of Saturn’s storms.

-“Cassini’s stay in the Saturn system has enabled us to marvel at the power of this storm,” said Scott Edgington, Cassini’s deputy project scientist at NASA’s Jet Propulsion Laboratory in Pasadena, Calif.
+“Cassini’s stay in the Saturn system has enabled us to marvel at the power of this storm,” said Scott Edgington, Cassini’s deputy project scientist at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “We had front-row seats to a wonderful adventure movie and got to watch the whole plot from start to finish.
 These kinds of data help scientists compare weather patterns around our solar system and learn what sustains and extinguishes them.”

 This storm was the longest running of the massive storms that appear to break out in Saturn’s northern hemisphere once every Saturn year (30 Earth years).
 The longest storm of any size ever detected on Saturn actually unfolded over 334 days in 2009 in an area known as “Storm Alley” in the southern hemisphere, but it was about 100 times smaller in area than the latest northern storm.